 Paracetamol was invented in 1893 and was first available to the general public in 1950 in the United States and in 1956 in Australia.

 Paracetamol vs ibuprofen: what’s the difference?

-Pain relievers available in your grocery store or pharmacy can be divided into two groups:
+Pain relievers available in your supermarket or pharmacy can be divided into two groups:

 - those that mainly act at the site of the pain and

-- those that are thought to mainly act centrally (in the brain and the spine)
+- those that are thought to mainly act centrally – in the brain

-Paracetamol is a different type of type of pain reliever from non-steroidal anti-inflammatory drugs (NSAIDs) and aspirin.
-Paracetamol is thought to act mainly centrally, while ibuprofen, aspirin and other NSAIDs mainly act at the site of pain.
+Paracetamol is a different type of type of pain reliever than non-steroidal anti-inflammatory drugs (NSAIDs) and aspirin.
+Paracetamol mainly acts centrally (via the brain), while ibuprofen, aspirin and other NSAIDs mainly act at the site of pain.